A general framework for Noetherian well ordered polynomial reductions: The zero-dimensional case and border bases

 The set of controls one has to perform in order to decide whether a marked set $\mathcal F=\{ f_{x^3}, f_{x^2y},f_{x^2y^2},f_{y^3},f_{xy^3}\}$ involves the reduction of $ yf_{x^3}, yf_{x^2y},yf_{x^2y^2},xf_{y^3}$.

 Notice that the sets of multiplicative variables of $y^3$ and $xy^3$ do not coincide with the ones w.r.t.
 Pommaret.
 Indeed, in the Pommaret basis $\{x^3, x^2y, x^2y^2, y^3 \}$ of $J$ there is one term less than in the border basis.
 At least in this case, in order to determine all the ideals in $A[x,y]$ whose quotient is a free $A$-module with basis $\cN(J),$ it would be more convenient to use the Pommaret basis, instead of the border basis.
-Indeed, looking at the RS given in Table \ref{Pommaret} we find that the set of controls that are needed involves only three reductions: $ yf_{x^3}, yf_{x^2y},yf_{x^2y^2}$ \end{example}
+Indeed, the set of controls that are needed involves only three reductions: $ yf_{x^3}, yf_{x^2y},yf_{x^2y^2}$ \end{example}